marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 work of the Danaides, and I am not permitted to get out of this misery and rest because I am one too many on this earth, I am doomed.”

 This state of mind was probably occasioned chiefly by the extremely poor health which soon after came to a crisis, when she was stricken with kidney trouble.
-The Belgian physician said that she could not live long, and in her despair the
-*—The Society for Psychical Research.
-SECRET DOCTRINE 53
-Countess telegraphed to Dr. Ashton Ellis, one of the London members of the Theosophical Society, who immediately came to Ostend.
+The Belgian physician said that she could not live long, and in her despair the Countess telegraphed to Dr. Ashton Ellis, one of the London members of the Theosophical Society, who immediately came to Ostend.
 He held out no more hope than the Belgian doctor.
 Both were agreed that they had never known a person with kidneys so severely affected to live so long.

 It seemed as if The Secret Doctrine would not be finished—at least not by H. P. B. Anxious and sorrowful were the hearts of those who surrounded